heiku-jiqu/github-blog/src/routes/blog/post3.md

 }
 ```

-# How to assign value inside promise to a variable?
+# how to assign value inside promise to a variable?

 Notice that `async` functions implicitly wraps its output in a Promise.
 Notice also that you can only use `await`, which unwraps a Promise, _inside_ `async` functions.